gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 Actively removing bounced and complained contacts from your lists, rather than relying on suppression alone, is especially useful if you:

-* sync contacts across multiple systems;
+* sync contacts across multiple systems
-* maintain the same audience in external CRMs or marketing tools;
+* maintain the same audience in external CRMs or marketing tools
 * or eventually decide to switch to another email provider.

 A synced CRM, another marketing tool, or a future ESP has no knowledge of BlueFox's suppression list, and may happily email these addresses anyway.
 Removing them from your lists keeps your contact data clean everywhere they're used, not just inside BlueFox.